INTERVIEW

 02

-Gesturing toward a future that transcends colonial patterns and integrates the awareness for an inclusive, equitable, and diverse society,
+We gesture towards a future that transcends colonial patterns and integrates an inclusive, equitable, and diverse society.

 03